lsaint/python-docx-oss/docs/user/custom-xml.rst

 python-docx-oss will create a default XML file in the folder if there are not.
 Then developer can add/delete/modify items in it.

+WARNING:
+This feature may only work for Microsoft Office Word, Some other docx file clients may delete the customXml folder after editing.
+Please use :ref:`CustomProperties<custom_properties>` in this circumstance.

 eg::

     from docx import Document